alcrene/emd-paper-notebooks/Ex_Prinz2004.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

 In order to create a set of risk samples for each candidate model, we define for each a generative model which includes the expected noise (in this case additive Gaussian noise with parameter $σ$ fitted above).
 For each model, we then generate a **synthetic** dataset, evaluate the risk $q$ at every data point, and get a distribution for $q$.
-We represent this distribution by its quantile function, a.k.a. point probability function (PPF).
+We represent this distribution by its quantile function, a.k.a. percent point function (PPF).

 :::{hint}
 :class: margin